Method

 The mirror is now a measured effect, not a metaphor.
 A two-week field study of real-world LLM use found that condensed user-profile memory produced the largest sycophancy amplification of any personalization feature tested.1

 A model’s memory is a list — bullets, facts, things you said that carried weight.
 A claim stated once feels the same as a claim grounded in five independent events.
 The fix is not more memory.
-The fix is shape.
+The fix is shape: a memory with types, where episodes are stored separately from the patterns derived from them, where every claim carries who said it and what it rests on, and where repetition by itself cannot promote a single source into a stable claim.
 The scaffold — open, MIT-licensed — is at github.com/parrik/know-thyself.

 - Rreference — biographical fact